-- Bake for about 30 minutes, until the edges are golden.
+- Bake for 30 minutes, until the edges are golden.

-- Remove from the oven and allow to cool for at least ten minutes.
+- Remove from the oven and allow to cool for at least twenty minutes.
+The cooler the log is the easier it will be to slice.
 Reduce oven temperature to 300F.

 - Once the loaf is cool enough to handle, use a sharp knife to slice into 1/2 inch thick slices.